kubermatic/docs/content/kubermatic/main/architecture/supported-providers/vsphere/_index.en.md

 {{% tab name="k8c-user-datastore-propagate" %}}
 ##### Role `k8c-user-datastore-propagate`
 * Granted at **datastore / datastore cluster** level, propagated
+* Also provides permission to create vSphere tags for a dedicated category, which are required by KKP seed controller manager
+* Please note below points about tagging.

+**Note**: If a category id is assigned to a user cluster, KKP would claim the ownership of any tags it creates.
+KKP would try to delete tags assigned to the cluster upon cluster deletion.
+Thus, make sure that the assigned category isn't shared across other lingering resources.

+**Note**: Tags can be attached to machine deployments regardless if the tags are created via KKP or not.
+If a tag was not attached to the user cluster, machine controller will only detach it.
 * Permissions
   * Datastore
     * Allocate space
     * Browse datastore
     * Low level file operations
+  * vSphere Tagging
+    * Assign or Unassign vSphere Tag
+    * Assign or Unassign vSphere Tag on an Object
+    * Create vSphere Tag
+    * Delete vSphere Tag

 ---